konecnyjakub/mytester/README.md

 Running tests
 -------------

 The easiest way to run your test cases is to use the provided script *vendor/bin/mytester*.
 It scans folder your_project_root/tests (by default) for *Test.php files and runs TestCases in them.
-The script requires package nette/robot-loader.
 You can tell it to use a different folder by specifying it as the script's first argument:

 ```bash
 ./vendor/bin/mytester tests/unit
 ```

+If you have correctly configured Composer to autoload your test suites and use optimized autoloader, you are all set.
+If Composer cannot find them, install package nette/robot-loader and it will be used to find and load them.

 ### Code coverage